neuronsimulator/nrn/docs/python/modelspec/programmatic/mechanisms/nmodl.rst

     200 subsequent calls to the procedure and if the calculation takes more time than an interpolated table lookup.

-    Also note that for any argument value outside of the interpolation range, the returned value of a function with a TABLE will always be the value at the boundary.
+    Also note that, if ``usetable_<suffix> = 1``, for any argument value outside of the interpolation range, the returned value of a function with a TABLE will always be the value at the boundary.
 In mathematical form, assuming the table interpolates values in the range ``[a, b]``:

     .. math::